CityofSantaMonica/SODA.NET/CONTRIBUTING.md

 A few tips with pull requests:

  - prefix the title with `[WIP]` to indicate this is a work-in-progress.
-It's always good to get feedback early, so don't be afraid to open the PR before it's "done".
+It's always good to get feedback early, so don't be afraid to open the pull request before it's "done"
  - use [checklists](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments)
-   to indicate the tasks which need to be done, so everyone knows how close you are to done.
+   to indicate the tasks which need to be done, so everyone knows how close you are to done
- - add comments to the PR about things that are unclear or you would like suggestions on
+ - add comments to the pull request about things that are unclear or you would like suggestions on

 Don't forget to mention in the pull request description which issue/issues are being addressed.